tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@finalist@4k45hv3rm4/index.md

 _github link_ https://github.com/4k45hv3rm4/quora-clone

 #### Freshily E-commerce
-_description_ A E-commerce website listing the fruits and vegetables for sale with cart checkout functionality and payment integration using Braintree.
+_description_ An E-commerce website listing the fruits and vegetables for sale with cart checkout functionality and payment integration using Braintree.

 _stack_ Django, django-sessions, Braintree